stijndebeer/NNCV_0941451/Final assignment/README.md

 - Your Codalab username and TU/e email address for correct mapping across systems.

 ### 3. Codalab Submissions
-Submit your model for evaluation to the **Codalab challenge**, which includes four benchmark test sets.
+Submit your model for evaluation to the **Codalab challenge server**, which includes four benchmark test sets.

 ---